HCPC Defence Lawyers for HCPC Investigations, Referrals, Hearings & Tribunals

 You will be sent the allegations, together with a bundle of documentation, and you will be invited to respond, in writing, within 28 days of their letter.
 If you need more than 28 days, you may ask for an extension of time.

-This is a very important stage in the case and, therefore, it is very important that you seek legal advice.
+This is a very important stage in the case and, therefore, it is very important that you speak to experienced HCPC Solicitors.
 In our experience, poorly drafted representations can make matters significantly worse.
 However, a carefully drafted response may be enough to bring the HCPC investigation to an end.
-It is essential that you obtain legal advice before responding to the HCPC.
+It is essential that you obtain legal advice and speak to a specialist Lawyers before responding to the HCPC.

 We can, at this stage, assist with collating a response which may include drafting submissions, a timeline of events leading up to the incident(s) in question, a reflective piece, character references, evidence of learning and of any action that you have taken to improve your practice including up to date training courses and records.